zama-ai/concrete/docs/guides/tfhers/README.md

 # TFHE-rs Compatibility

+{% hint style="warning" %}

+This feature is currently in beta version.
+Please note that the API may change in future Concrete releases.

+{% endhint %}

 This guide explains how to combine Concrete and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) computations together.
 This allows you to convert ciphertexts from Concrete to TFHE-rs, and vice versa, and to run a computation with both libraries without requiring a decryption.

 ## Overview